-Report Type Description data Writes the raw data produced by PROFILE 'data' to a file for use with tools other than Profile , for example, Microsoft Excel. state Displays the current profiling state of PROFILE (see Section 3.3). summary Reports the number of calls, total consumption and consumption as a percentage of overall consumption.
+Report Type Description dashboard The Dashboard is only available on the Microsoft Windows operating system.
+Opens the Dashboard, a graphical overview of the profiling data collected by the PROFILE system function.
+For more information on the Dashboard, see Appendix B .
+This is the default report type on the Microsoft Windows operating system. data Writes the raw data produced by PROFILE 'data' to a file for use with tools other than Profile , for example, Microsoft Excel. state Displays the current profiling state of \square PROFILE (see Section 3.3). summary Reports the number of calls, total consumption and consumption as a percentage of overall consumption.
 The summary and calls report types are the most frequently used reporting tools.
 This is the default report type on the AIX, Linux and macOS operating systems. tree Writes the raw data produced by PROFILE 'tree' to a file for later use.
 Intended as a tool for storing data using the -outfile=<name></name> modifier, for subsequent reporting using the -infile=<name></name> modifier.